ElsevierSoftwareX/SOFTX_2020_238/gstlal-inspiral/doc/pages/gstlal_inspiral_low_latency_search.md

 		$ make -f Makefile.ERTrigs

-- this will overwrite your dag file, but not other files, like logs, so you will need to force resubmission
+- This will overwrite your dag file, but not other files, like logs, so you will need to force resubmission

 		$ condor_submit_dag -f trigger_pipe.dag